aparajita/sketch-style-master/README.md

+**NOTE:** This project is no longer being maintained.
+If you are interested in takng over as maintainer, please contact me.
+Otherwise, feel free to fork!

 # Style Master
 Let’s face it — Sketch’s style organizer leaves a lot to be desired.
 When you want to apply whole scale changes to your shared style names, you’re faced with endless clicking and manual renaming.